 - Design Process: Questions about concept and construction development may include your knowledge of symmetry and proportion, about residential architectural styles in the U.S. or how Renaissance architecture continues to influence today's building designs.

-- Building Design: Most of the certification examination questions will concern the nuts and bolts of designing a building, including building codes and fire codes; types of roofs, foundations, and wall systems; the nature and use of materials like concrete, masonry, and wood; calculating footing sizes or joist sizes in different scenarios; using beam deflection formulas; energy efficiency and sustainability; thermal and moisture protection; and Mechanical, Electrical, Plumbing (MEP).
+- Building Design: Most of the certification exam questions will concern the nuts and bolts of designing a building, including building codes and fire codes; types of roofs, foundations, and wall systems; the nature and use of materials like concrete, masonry, and wood; calculating footing sizes or joist sizes in different scenarios; using beam deflection formulas; energy efficiency and sustainability; thermal and moisture protection; and Mechanical, Electrical, Plumbing (MEP).

 If all this seems over your head, do not be discouraged.
 The NCBDC offers guidance that will help you prepare and keep your career going.
 You will also find what you need to know from your employers, co-workers, and recommended textbooks used by professionals.